logtalk-actions/setup-b-prolog/README.md

 ## Current Status

 This action is in active development.
-This action does not support Windows at this time.
+This action only supports Linux at this time (the macOS package is 32 bit and thus incompatible with macOS 10.15 and later versions).